-When studying these statistics, it very important to establish the strength and weaknesses of both teams, so you can compare where a side may have an edge over the other.
-This must be done however with reference to each variation of the game.
+When studying these statistics, it very important to evaluate what are the best and worst aspects of both teams, making it easier to compare where a side may have an edge over the other.
+This should be undertaken however with reference to each rule variation.

 Certain formats of the game will favour some sides over others; a team which is number one in the world in test matches could well have a dreadful record at the Twenty20 format of the game.
 Average scores and statistics will also apply to certain formats.

-It is also important to note what the average first innings score is at each ground, as there are variables which affect what can be considered a good score, such as the weather conditions and the size and quality of the pitch.
+It is also important to note what the average first innings score is at every venue, as there are variables which affect what can be considered a good score, such as the weather conditions and the size and quality of the pitch.

-Looking at information like this can quickly give us an impression of how previous sides batting first have fared on particular pitches, and whether batting first will favour them come the final score.
+Looking at information like this gives us an idea of how sides in the past have done against specific pitched, as well as letting us know if batting first will favour them come the final score.

-Weather is an extremely important variable to take into account when making wagers with cricket betting, as this can have a massive difference on the score, far more than other sports.
-Despite the fact that a cricket match won’t take place in bad light or rainy conditions, slight changes in the weather can have dramatic effects on certain sides’ chances of winning.
+Weather is an extremely important variable to take into account when making wagers with cricket betting, as this can have a massive difference on the score, far more than most sports.
+Despite the fact that a cricket match won’t take place in poor lighting or rainy conditions, minor differences in the weather can have dramatic effects on certain sides’ chances of winning.

-The ball will deviate less than usual on a dry, warm, sunny day, which will favour batsmen, whereas a damp, overcast and humid day will assist in the movement of the ball, hindering the batting sides’ chances of achieving a good score.
+The ball will have reduced movement than usual on a dry, warm, sunny day, something that favours batsmen, whereas a damp, overcast day will assist in the movement of the ball, hindering the batting sides’ chances of achieving a high score.

 Cricket spread betting, for such a lucrative market, is a remarkably underused and undervalued one.
 These markets work by a bookmaker setting a line on the match variables, to which you then chose to wager on the under or over of this variable.